The-going/evlproject/content/dovetail/pipeline/porting/irqflow.md

 event if it was not delivered to any out-of-band handler.
 You may construe the meaning of calling `handle_oob_irq()` as _"let's poll for any out-of-band handler which might be interested in this event"_.
-This also means that any interrupt can have either an in-band or an out-of-band handler, but not both.
+This also means that any incoming IRQ event is either dispatched to one or more out-of-band handlers, or one or more in-band handlers, but not to a mix of them.
 {{% /notice %}}

 In absence of any out-of-band handler for the event, the device may